ayyucedemirbas/Deep-Learning-Tips-and-Tricks/README.md

    - Experiment with learning rates, batch sizes, and network architectures.
    - Utilize techniques like random search or Bayesian optimization for efficient hyperparameter tuning.

+**Neural Architecture Search (NAS):**

+   - NAS automates the process of finding optimal neural network architectures.
+   - Techniques like reinforcement learning and evolutionary algorithms are used for NAS.

+**Quantization and Model Compression:**

+   - Reduce model size and inference latency through techniques like quantization and pruning.
+   - Quantization involves representing weights with fewer bits, while pruning removes less important connections.

+**Domain Adaptation:**

+   - Adapt a model trained on one domain to perform well on a different but related domain.
+   - Techniques like domain adversarial training and self-training can be used for domain adaptation.

+**Semi-Supervised Learning:**

+   - Combine labeled and unlabeled data to improve model performance, especially when labeled data is scarce.
+   - Techniques like pseudo-labeling and consistency regularization are common in semi-supervised learning.

+**Gaussian Processes in Bayesian Deep Learning:**

+   - Utilize Gaussian processes for uncertainty estimation and probabilistic modeling in deep learning.
+   - Bayesian neural networks and variational inference techniques also contribute to uncertainty quantification.

  **Data Augmentation:**
    - Apply data augmentation techniques (rotation, cropping, flipping) to increase the diversity of the training data.
    - Augmentation helps improve model generalization.